 Table Bunny: Our next bunny hails from London and is on display at the Art Institute of Chicago.
 This life-sized rabbit tureen made its debut on the London table in the mid-18th century.
 Among the elite, dinner during this era was theater and included multiple courses, a crew of uniformed servants, and over-the-top tableware all designed to show off one’s wealth and wow guests.
 This colorful piece was created by the Chelsea Porcelain Manufactury, and is the third among 25 versions of the rabbit tureen.
 Click on this Museum Bites: Fancy Feast link, if you’d like to sample more quirky table art.

-Lucky Bunny: These tiny bunnies date back to the Shang and Western Zhou Dynasties of China and are on display at the Institute of Art in Chicago.
+Lucky Bunny: These tiny bunnies date back to the Shang and Western Zhou Dynasties of China and are on display at the Art Institute of Chicago.
 Barely an inch high, these jade amulets were discovered in ancient tombs, lying directly on the deceased.
 In many parts of the world, especially Asia, jade is a symbol of purity and longevity, and the rabbit is a much-loved character.
 In Chinese folklore, the jade rabbit is selfless, trustworthy, hardworking, and he eventually becomes the companion of the moon goddess, Chang’e.
 Therefore, these jade rabbit amulets once served as an insurance policy for an auspicious afterlife.

 Click on this Story of the Jade Rabbit of the Moon video clip courtesy of Off the Great Wall to enjoy a delightful folktale featuring hungry gods, immortality pills, the Jade Emperor, greedy queens, and much more.
 If you’d like to learn more about the virtues of jade and the ruler who drank jade smoothies, click on this Museum Bites: Jade Fever link.